 Affiliate programs work by you giving your affiliates a percentage of each sale they refer.
 Make sure you set this level appropriately to ensure you cover your costs and still make a profit.

-Your affiliates can be bloggers, other stores, or even professional affiliate marketers.
+Your affiliates can come from various backgrounds, such as bloggers, other online stores, or even professional affiliate marketers.

-There’s always lots of things to do when it comes to preparing for a sales season like Black Friday and I hope this checklist has helped you get some of it under control at least.
+Preparing for a major sales event like Black Friday involves a multitude of tasks, and I hope this checklist has helped you get a good handle on at least some of them.

 - “Going Live” on socials on the day of the sale